jvalkeal/spring-security-pat/README.md

 A simple interface that combines a `PatGenerator` and a `PatMatcher`.
 A dedicated implementation of `PatService` will provide both interfaces.

 ### PatAuthenticatedPrincipal
-A `PatAuthenticatedPrincipal` is a Spring Security's `AuthenticatedPrincipal` adding info about a principal and granted authorities.
+A `PatAuthenticatedPrincipal` is Spring Security's `AuthenticatedPrincipal` adding info about a principal and granted authorities.

 ### PatIntrospector
-An interface responsible to _introspect_ a `token` and return a `PatAuthenticatedPrincipal`.
-We have two built-in implementations, `SpringAuthServerPatIntrospector` and `PatAuthorizationServicePatIntrospector` where former is used with an `spring-authorization-server` and latter without it.
+An interface responsible for _introspecting_ a `token` and returning a `PatAuthenticatedPrincipal`.
+We have two built-in implementations, `SpringAuthServerPatIntrospector` and `PatAuthorizationServicePatIntrospector`, where the former is used with a `spring-authorization-server` and the latter without it.

 ### PatTokenResolver
-An interface to resolve a _PAT_ from an imcoming request.
-Currently there's only one implementation (`DefaultPatTokenResolver`) which is resolving token from a `X-Pat`  request header.
-(More is planned).
+An interface to resolve a _PAT_ from an incoming request.
+Currently, there's only one implementation (`DefaultPatTokenResolver`) which resolves the token from an `X-PAT` request header.
+(More are planned.)
 This is in "flux" due to missing reactive support.

 ### Configuration Example